AzureAD/microsoft-identity-web/src/Microsoft.Identity.Web.GraphServiceClient/Readme.md

 4. You can override the default options in the GetAsync(), PostAsync() etc.. methods.
    For example to get the mail folders of the current user, you'll need to request more scopes ("Mail.Read").
-   If your app registred several authentication schemes in ASP.NET Core, you'll also need to specify which to authentication scheme to apply.
+   If your app registered several authentication schemes in ASP.NET Core, you'll also need to specify which to authentication scheme to apply.

    ```csharp